chef/chef-vault/THEORY.md

 chef-vault generates a new 32-byte random string.
-It then creates an asymmetrically encrypted version of the new shared secret for each of the clients and administrators listed in the data bag item foo/bar_keys.
+It then creates an asymmetrically encrypted version of the new shared secret for each of the clients and administrators listed in the data bag item 'foo/bar_keys'.

-The data bag item foo/bar_keys is then saved, followed by the data bag item foo/bar.
+The data bag item 'foo/bar_keys' is then saved, followed by the data bag item 'foo/bar'.

 ## Failure Scenarios

-Because the secret data is just a normal Chef encrypted data bag item, the keys are stored separately in a data bag suffixed with `_keys`.
+Because the secret data is just a normal Chef encrypted data bag item, the keys are stored separately in a data bag suffixed with \_keys.
 When the vault is saved, the data bag item containing the keys is saved before the encrypted data bag is.